sugarsack/sugar/README.md

 Same as Salt Open, Sugar Project can be used for data-driven orchestration, remote execution for any infrastructure, configuration management for any app stack, and much more.

+## What is the motto?

+No matter how slow it goes.
+As long as it doesn't stop.

 ## What is the status?